 Our methodology focused on four key factors: transparency in services offered, claims processing, cost and quality of customer service.

-We also considered criteria such as contract terms, the types of malfunctions or failures covered, payout limits, cost-efficiency and service fees.
+We considered criteria such as contract terms, the types of malfunctions or failures covered, payout limits, cost-efficiency and service fees.